albin/mathapi/README.md

 ```

 ## /sqr1/
-Sqrt1_2, represents the square root of 1/2 which is approximately 0.707 - free
+Sqrt1_2, represents the square root of 1/2 which is approximately 0.707 - James L
 ```
 /sqr1/x
 ```